Historic Johnson Farm

 As the Hendersonville economy shifted from agriculture to tourism, so too did life on the farm.
 After her fathers death, Sallie Johnson began taking in borders to make ends meet.

 Wealthy land owners had been traveling to the Western North Carolina mountains to escape the heat further south for years.
 Nearby Flat Rock had so many seasonal residents that it was often called “Little Charleston in the Mountains.”
-By the turn of the Twentieth Century, more city dwellers were able to afford to spend time in the cooler climates and escape summer heat.
+By the turn of the Twentieth Century even more city dwellers were able to afford to spend time in the cooler climates and escape the summer heat.

 In what was an early example of AgroTourism, the Johnson farm became a popular destination for city folk looking to “get back to the land.”
 Visitors would spend their days working on the farm and then relax in rocking chairs on the front porch in the evenings.
-Business was so good that the two Johnson brothers, Leander and Vernon, built an additional boarding house next to the original farm house.
+Business was so good that in the early 1920’s the Johnson brothers, Leander and Vernon, built an additional boarding house next to the original farm home.

 The family took in boarders until 1958 when Sallie died.
 The brothers continued to live on the property and were both active in the community.
 After spending years doing volunteer work for area schools and as neither brother ever married, they decided to donate the farm to the Henderson County Board of Education so future generations could learn about farm life first hand.